Get rid of flies in your chicken coop this summer before life gets too buggy.

 A word about traps

-The other thing about traps is after a while, they smell ungodly disgusting.
+The other thing about traps is after a while, they smell disgusting.

 To this day, I cannot walk by one without wanting to vomit.
 Particularly if you’re pregnant, avoid using traps, and opt for a different solution.
 You’ll thank me.

-So, if traps work for you, then go for it, but there’s other options I prefer to try first.
+So, if traps work for you, then go for it, but there are other options I prefer to try first.

 Maat van Uitert is a backyard chicken and sustainable living expert.
 She is also the author of Chickens: Naturally Raising A Sustainable Flock, which was a best seller in it’s Amazon category.
 Maat has been featured on NBC, CBS, AOL Finance, Community Chickens, the Huffington Post, Chickens magazine, Backyard Poultry, and Countryside Magazine.
 She lives on her farm in Southeast Missouri with her husband, two children, and about a million chickens and ducks.
 You can follow Maat on Facebook here and Instagram here.